 We usually tend to choose poultry-based dry cat biscuits like chicken or turkey as this type of meat is leaner and provides a good source of protein.
 The brand we use has recently changed and added some vegetables to the mix and after checking this out with our vet, we’re comfortable in knowing no harm will come to our hedgehog by the addition of these vegetables.

 We avoid the pork-based dry cat biscuits as this meat is rather fatty and salty, so whilst it’s tasty it doesn’t meet our requirements in ensuring a well-balanced diet for our hedgehog, the same holds true for the beef-based biscuits.

-Fish based biscuits are generally considered a no-no as fish is deemed not to be good for pygmy hedgehogs and the tuna and salmon based dry cat biscuits, therefore, are not a good choice for pygmy hedgehogs.
-There is no proof I can find about why fish is not good for pygmy hedgehogs other than they don’t eat this in the wild and it creates smellier poops.
+Fish based biscuits are generally considered a no-no as fish is deemed not to be good for hedgehogs and the tuna and salmon based dry cat biscuits, therefore, are not a good choice for hedgehogs.
+There is no proof I can find about why fish is not good for hedgehogs other than they don’t eat this in the wild and it creates smellier poops.

 4. Choose cat food that’s low in fat